ibm-cloud-docs/satellite/link-cloud-create.md

 {: #link-cloud-ui}
 {: ui}

-Use the console to create a cloud endpoint so that sources in your {{site.data.keyword.satelliteshort}} location can connect to a service, server, or app that runs outside of the location.
+Use the console to create a cloud endpoint connecting your {{site.data.keyword.satelliteshort}} location sources to external services or apps.
 {: shortdesc}

 1. From the [{{site.data.keyword.satelliteshort}} **Locations** dashboard](https://cloud.ibm.com/satellite/locations), click the name of your location.